SMRhadou/SMRhadou.github.io/_pages/about.md

 __

 <u><b>News</b></u>
 <br><b>Jan.
+2026:</b> Our paper, Stochastic Unrolled Neural Networks, has been accepted to CPAL 2026.
+The manuscript will be shared shortly.
+<br><b>Jan.
 2026:</b> Two papers, <a href="https://bit.ly/CDUshort">Unrolled graph neural networks for constrained optimization</a> and <a href="https://bit.ly/GSigDiff">Graph signal generative diffusion models</a>, got accepted to ICASSP 2026.
 <br><b>Dec.
 2025:</b> Presented our papers <a href="https://neurips.cc/virtual/2025/loc/san-diego/123300">Unrolled neural networks for constrained optimization</a>  and <a href="https://neurips.cc/virtual/2025/loc/san-diego/123316">A constrained optimization perspective of unrolled transformers</a> at NeurIPS workoshop on Constrained Optimization for Machine Learning.
 <br><b>Dec.
 2025:</b> Presented our paper <a href="https://bit.ly/Wireless-neurips">GNN-parametrized diffusion policies for wireless resource allocation</a> at NeurIPS workoshop on New Perspectives in Advancing Graph Machine Learning.